-Figure 3.3.
-Observed sea level in Newport, R.I., from 1930 to 2008.
-Sea level data (collected by the National Oceanic and Atmospheric Administration from the Newport, R.I., tide gauge) are measured relative to the National Geodetic Vertical Datum of 1929 (NGVD 29) for mean sea level (MSL).
-NGVD 29 is a vertical control point historically used for measuring elevations, including the absolute change in sea level (incorporating both global and local dynamics) at the site.
+Figure 3.
+Observed Sea Level in Newport, RI from 1930 to 2008.
+Sea level data (collected by the National Oceanic and Atmospheric Administration from the Newport, RI, tide gauge) are measured relative to the National Geodetic Vertical Datum of 1929 (NGVD 29)\-for mean sea level (MSL).
+NGVD 29 is a vertical control point historically used for measuring elevations, including\baseline for vertical surveying and measures the absolute change in sea-level (incorporating both global and local dynamics) at the site.rather than relative to the adjacent coast.
 The rate of sea level rise is 25.8 cm (10.16 in) per 100 years.
-(Figure courtesy of J. Boothroyd, the University of Rhode Island).
+(Figure courtesy of J. Boothroyd, The University of Rhode Island).
 These data are available on line and continuously updated at: http://co-ops.nos.noaa.gov/sltrends/sltrends\station.shtml?stnid=8452660%20Newport,%20RI (NOAA/NOS 2008a).

-- 310.4.
-Storminess is Increasing - 1.
-The IPCC Fourth Assessment Report found a substantial increase in the severity of global tropical cyclones (hurricanes and typhoons) since the 1970s, with a strong link to the observed increase in ocean surface temperatures (IPCC 2007).
+310.4 Storminess is Increasing

+- 1. The IPCC Fourth Assessment Report found a substantial increase in the severity of global tropical cyclones (hurricanes and typhoons) since the 1970's, with a strong link to the observed increase in ocean surface temperatures (IPCC 2007).
 There is evidence that storm intensity has increased in the North Atlantic in the last 30 years (Emanuel 2005; Webster et al. 2005; Emanuel et al. 2008; Holland 2009; Mann et al. 2009) and this correlates well with variations in tropical Atlantic sea surface temperature (Mann and Emanuel 2006; Holland and Webster 2007).
 Yin (2005) found that major storm tracks have been moving northward and attributed this to changing climate.
 Some studies have reported an increase in the number of tropical cyclones in certain areas, including, the North Atlantic (e.g. Hoyos et al. 2006; Mann and Emanuel 2006; Emanuel et al. 2008; Holland 2009; Mann et al. 2009). - 2.
 Whether the characteristics of tropical cyclones have changed has been the subject of considerable investigation, often with conflicting results (Allison et al. 2009).
 Large amplitude fluctuations in the frequency and intensity of tropical cyclones greatly complicate both the detection of long-term trends and their attribution to rising levels of atmospheric greenhouse gases.
 Trend detection is further impeded by substantial limitations in the availability and quality of global historical records of tropical cyclones.
 Therefore, it remains still uncertain whether past changes in tropical cyclone activity have exceeded the variability expected from natural causes.